mikeckennedy/jinja_partials/README.md

 ```

 This time, we reframe each item in the list from the outer template (called `v`) as the `video` model
-in the outer HTML section.
+in the inner HTML section.